Discover how minimum wage rules work for expats moving to Russia, including details of minimum hourly wages and working conditions.

 From January 2019, the Russian minimum wage increased to 11,280 p. per month.
 This was up from 11,163 p. in the second half of 2018.

-The low minimum wage reflects an economy that shrank significantly between 2014–2017.
+The low minimum wage reflects that Russia’s economy shrank significantly between 2014–2017.
 There are still concerns about GDP growth in a country where some 14% of people live in poverty, according to official state statistics and the World Bank.

 A poll of economists by Reuters in December 2018 found that GDP in Russia was estimated to rise by 1.4% in 2019.
 This lags well behind the World Bank’s estimate that the global economy grew by 3.1% in 2018.